 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Persons with Mobility Issues: Conditions for persons with mobility issues vary from those in the United States:
+Travelers Who Require Accessibility Assistance.
+Conditions for persons with mobility issues vary from those in the United States: